galaxyproject/training-material/topics/statistics/tutorials/machinelearning/tutorial.md

 # Introduction
 {:.no_toc}

 [Machine learning](https://en.wikipedia.org/wiki/Machine_learning) uses the techniques from statistics, mathematics and computer science to make computer programs learn from data.
-It is one of the most popular fields of computer science and finds applications in multiple streams of data analysis like [classification](https://en.wikipedia.org/wiki/Statistical_classification), [regression](https://en.wikipedia.org/wiki/Regression_analysis), [clustering](https://en.wikipedia.org/wiki/Cluster_analysis), [dimensionality reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction), [density estimation](https://en.wikipedia.org/wiki/Density_estimation) and many more.
-Some real-life applications are spam filtering, medical diagnosis, autonomous driving, recommendation systems, facial recognition, stock prices prediction and many more.
+It is one of the most popular fields of computer science and finds applications in multiple areas of data analysis such as [classification](https://en.wikipedia.org/wiki/Statistical_classification), [regression](https://en.wikipedia.org/wiki/Regression_analysis), [clustering](https://en.wikipedia.org/wiki/Cluster_analysis), [dimensionality reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction) and [density estimation](https://en.wikipedia.org/wiki/Density_estimation).
+Some real-life applications include spam filtering, medical diagnosis, autonomous driving, recommendation systems, facial recognition and stock prices prediction.
 The following image shows a basic flow of any machine learning task.
 A user has data and it is given to a machine learning algorithm for analysis.

 >    ![data](images/ml_basics.png "Flow of a machine learning task.")

 There are multiple ways in which machine learning can be used to perform data analysis.
 They depend on the nature of data and the kind of data analysis.
 The following image shows the most popular ones.
 In [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning) techniques, the categories of data records are known beforehand.
-But in [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning), the categories of data records are not known.
+In [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning), the categories of data records are not known.

 >    ![data](images/variants_ml.png "Different types of machine learning.")